This article may contain links that help support my pickleball blog.

 The Tenvina Powernove Pro boasts a 4-layer K29 aramid fiber face while the Tenvina Herculus provides that it has a T700SC Carbon Fiber surface.

 Unfortunately, I kept questioning everything about the paddle, and whether the reviews were actually accurate, so I decided to go with an alternative pickleball paddle.
+Let’s talk about great alternatives under $30 and under $100.

-4. What I Decided To Purchase
+5. What I Wouldn’t Purchase Again

 When I was researching the Tenvina pickleball paddle, I was comparing the paddle to the YVMOVE T700 carbon fiber pickleball paddle that also boasts a 4.9 based on over 500 reviews.